-John Spence Community High School is the Lead School and works with the North East Partnership SCITT, Northumbria University and 16 local schools to offer this innovative course which lasts for 40 weeks from September to June.
-There is also a 2 week summer school at the end of August plus you will support end of year activities in your placement school during July.
+John Spence Community High School is the Lead School and works with the North East Partnership SCITT, Northumbria University and 24 local schools to offer this innovative course which lasts for 40 weeks from September to July.
+There is also a 2 week compulsory summer school at the end of August, in addition you will support end of year activities in your placement school during July.

 The course consists of 4 inter-related modules: